 How & When To Wear Lapel Flowers

-While wearing a lapel flower isn’t complicated by any stretch, there’s a lot of information to go over if you want to do it not just properly, but well.
+Otherwise, wearing a lapel flower isn’t complicated by any stretch.
+Nevertheless, there’s a lot of information to go over if you want to do it not just properly, but well.
 To that end, please have a look at our page on how to wear a lapel flower.

 Different Types Of Lapel Flowers